sleepydev-git/quake-K.O./README.md

 Credits
 -
 - MissLavender and the LibreQuake team for many textures and assets used.
-- My friend Ash for playtesting with me.
+- My friends Ash and Vivi for playtesting with me.